harryho/blog-hugo/content/cache/golang/go-program-lang.md

 $ go doc go/build

 ###Documenting Packages

 Go style strongly encourages good documentation of package APIs.
 Each declaration of an exported package member and the package declaration itself should be immediately preceded by a comment explaining its purpose and usage.

-Go doc comments are always complete sentences, and the first sentence is usually a summary that starts with the name being declared.
+Godoc comments are always complete sentences, and the first sentence is usually a summary that starts with the name being declared.
 Function parameters and other identifiers are mentioned without quotation or markup.
 For example, here’s the doc comment for fmt.Fprintf:

 ```go
 // Fprintf formats according to a format specifier and